 Yes, red bell peppers.
 They’re a better source of vitamin C, containing twice as much vitamin C as the members of the citrus family and strawberries.
-Vitamin C is a great immune system booster and is required in definite amounts daily as it is an essential vitamins (this means the body does not produce it).
-Try red bell peppers in your salads, fajitas, soups, pasta dishes and even in baking!
+Vitamin C is a great immune system booster and is required in definite amounts daily as it is an essential vitamin (this means the body does not produce it).
+Try red bell peppers in your salads, fajitas, soups, pasta dishes, and even in baking!

 Dark leafy greens contain vitamin E and spinach is certainly no slacker.
 Spinach also contains vitamins A and C, folate, magnesium, and iron.
 It boosts immune function and provides the body with the necessary nutrients for cell division and repair.
 You can eat spinach raw (good news, vegetarians!), or incorporate it in your lasagna, risottos, pancakes, curries, stews and pilafs.
 Exciting, right?
 Get out the pans and pots!

-These nuts contain vitamin E, an antioxidant which helps the absorption of fat in the body.
+These nuts contain vitamin E, an antioxidant that helps the absorption of fat in the body.
 You can pack them as part of your lunch or eat them as a snack; about 46 whole, shelled almonds will provide nearly 100% of the recommended daily amount of vitamin E.

 The Little Things That Really Matter!

-The list could be surprising; but very effective.
+The list could be surprising, but very effective.
 Do not underestimate the importance of these little things.
 Make it a habit to observe them and be disciplined enough to monitor your progress.
 Now scroll down and feed your thoughts.

 You need it.
-Getting regular sleep for a good period of time is essential, so binge watching your favorite movie series till the early hours is not a good idea.
+Getting regular sleep for a good period of time is essential, so binge-watching your favorite movie series till the early hours is not a good idea.
 Get some sleep, like a human being, you’ll feel better in the morning.